dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/02_bizevents_oneagent_open_pipeline/index.md

 Now we need to create a Dynamic route for the Astroshop Business Events pipeline.
 Dynamic routes give you the option to route your ingested data into a pipeline with a matching condition.

-1. Select `Business events` in the OpenPipeline tree
+Select `Business events` in the OpenPipeline tree.

-2. Select `Dynamic routing` tab
+Select `Dynamic routing` tab.

-3. Select `+ Dynamic route` button
+Select `+ Dynamic route` button.

 ![Pipeline Dynamic Route Part 1](../../../assets/images/05_bizevents_metric_placeorder_openpipline_rule_3.png)

-4. Configure the Dynamic route with the following
+Configure the Dynamic route with the following:

 Name: